Fedor-Bystrov/rutherford/README.md

+## Rutherford

+An application backend for 12in12 project.
+Provides JWT authorization and authentication as  well as API for different fronted hypothesis applicaitons.

+---

 ### Instructions
 - Run `./gradlew clean jibDockerBuild` to build docker image
 - Run `./gradlew clean jib` to build docker image and push it to GCP registry (TODO)